open-edge-platform/geti-sdk/tests/README.md

 define a custom pytest configuration file for each mode, as explained below:

 ### Online mode
-If you want to run the test suite against a live Intel® Geti™ server (for example to make sure that the SDK data models are still up to date with the Intel® Geti™ REST contracts), the tests can be executed in `ONLINE` mode.
+If you want to run the test suite against a live Geti™ server (for example to make sure that the SDK data models are still up to date with the Geti™ REST contracts), the tests can be executed in `ONLINE` mode.
 To do so, define a file `online.ini` in the `tests` directory.
-This file should have similar content to the existing `offline.ini`, but with the Intel® Geti™ server hostname and login details set appropriately:
+This file should have similar content to the existing `offline.ini`, but with the Geti™ server hostname and login details set appropriately:

 > ```shell
 > [pytest]